sourcehut-mirrors/chawan/doc/troubleshooting.md

 * Enable JavaScript.
 If something broke, type M-c M-c to check the browser console, then follow step 3. of the previous answer.

-  Warning: remote JavaScript execution is inherently unsafe (inasmuch as it is in all browsers).
-Please only enable JavaScript on websites you trust.

 ## Text areas discard my edits when I type C-c in my editor!